Anglican Church of Mexico: Structure

 The polity of the Anglican Church of Mexico is episcopal, as is true of all other Anglican churches.
 The church maintains a system of geographical parishes organized into dioceses.
 There are 5 of these, each headed by a bishop.
 Each diocese is divided into archdeaconries, each headed by a senior priest.
 The archdeaconries are further subdivided into parishes, headed by a parish priest.
-Several of the dioceses are named in Spanish merely for a compass direction — del Occindente, del Norte, del Sureste — which translate directly as "of the West" &c.
+Several of the dioceses are named in Spanish merely for a compass direction — del Occidente, del Norte, del Sureste — which translate directly as "of the West" &c.
 However, the Episcopal Church and other English-language Anglican Communion sources instead render these names with "Mexico" — e.g. "of Western Mexico" — so these are the forms used on the English-language Wikipedia.

 Diocese of Mexico

 In 1879, diocesan bishop Henry C. Riley was ordained and consecrated by the Episcopal Church in the United States of America as "Bishop of the Valley of Mexico", to exercise oversight over the Mexican "Church of Jesus".
 Riley resigned in 1884 and the care of the independent church lapsed to the Presiding Bishop of the Episcopal Church.
 Henry Forrester, the church's local administrator, was elected Bishop of the Valley of Mexico, but died before consecration.

 In 1904, the Episcopal Church formed all of the Mexican Republic into one Missionary District of Mexico, for North American Anglicans/Episcopalians in Mexico; and which the native Church of Jesus joined in 1906.
 That year, Henry D. Aves was consecrated first Missionary Bishop of Mexico and resigned in 1923.
 In 1926, Frank W. Creighton succeeded him as second missionary bishop.
 In 1972, the Episcopal Church divided the missionary district in three, creating those of Northern and of Western Mexico, and renaming the remaining portion as Central & Southern Mexico; on 1 January 1980, all three were erected into dioceses.
 In 1988/9 the Central and Southern diocese was again split in three, creating the Cuernavaca and Southeastern dioceses, the remainder being named, again, the Diocese of Mexico (City).
 The diocese today is based in Mexico City, where its cathedral is St Joseph of Grace.